MakeSchool-Tutorials/Habitual-Swift4/P09-Detail-a-Habit/content.md

     }
 ```

-* If you refer back to our persistence layer tutorial page you'll remember making a markHabitAsCompleted method.
-When a user presses the complete button we want to have the added logic of marking that habit as completed in our persistence layer!
+* If you refer back to our persistence layer tutorial page you'll remember making a `markHabitAsCompleted` method.
+When a user presses the complete button we want add the logic of marking that habit as completed in our persistence layer!
 ######
-*There goes that habitIndex we were talking about earlier!
+*There goes that `habitIndex` we were talking about earlier!
 Take a guess as to why we pass in the habit index?*
 ######
 * As developers, we adopt a top down approach with what the user is interacting with down to its implementation.
-We have called an updateUI method that does not exist yet ... let's take a look!
+We have called an `updateUI` method that does not exist yet ... let's take a look!

 ```
   private func updateUI() {
-        // Line 1
+        // Group 1
         title = habit.title
         imageViewIcon.image = habit.selectedImage.image
         labelCurrentStreak.text = "\(habit.currentStreak) days"